Sunday, October 6, 2024

 Leeroy Jenkins: As has been said before, and as is known, Kristina could sometimes be reckless, impulsive and lacking in foresight or forethought.

-Like Mother, Like Daughter: As much as Kristina would have hated to admit it, she/he/they inherited her/his/their independent streak, free spirit, stubborn streak, impulsiveness and incomprehension of finance mostly from her/his/their mother.
+Like Mother, Like Daughter: As much as Kristina would have hated to admit it, she inherited her independent streak, free spirit, stubborn streak, impulsiveness and incomprehension of finance mostly from her mother.

-Like Parent, Like Child: Kristina inherited her/his/their strong will and fearlessness mostly from her/his/their father, as well as her/his/their robust facial structure and features.
+Like Parent, Like Child: Kristina inherited her strong will and fearlessness mostly from her father, as well as her robust facial structure and features.

 Like Parent, Unlike Child: Kristina rejected what she saw as her mother's vanity and hyper-feminity and extended this view to most women in general.

-Limited Wardrobe: Kristina wore men's clothes for most of her/his/their adult life.
+Limited Wardrobe: Kristina wore men's clothes for most of her adult life after the abdication.

-Living Emotional Crutch: Kristina was unwillingly this during childhood to her/his/their mother in the months and years immediately after her/his/their father's death.
+Living Emotional Crutch: Kristina was unwillingly this during childhood to her mother in the months and years immediately after her father's death.

 Lonely Among People